22/08/2021 - 24/04/2022

 Augmented Reality (AR) is one of the most exciting presentation formats for contemporary art today.
 From August 22, 2021, the NRW-Forum Düsseldorf will host the world’s first AR Biennale.
-Twenty international artists are currently developing site-specific works that will occupy the surrounding Ehrenhof and Hofgarten.
+International artists are currently developing site-specific works that will occupy the surrounding Ehrenhof and Hofgarten.
 Additional works will be shown at satellite projects in Cologne and Essen.

 Augmented reality is one of the most important topics of the future.
 More and more companies are launching new technologies, but it is not only digitally networked, smart factories, the medical field, and the entertainment industry that are making use of the possibilities offered by the digital augmentation of reality; many contemporary artists have also discovered this fusion of analog and digital worlds and the manifold opportunities for interaction.